Spousal Maintenance Attorney in Colorado Springs

 Understanding Spousal Maintenance Laws in Colorado

-Colorado's approach to spousal maintenance (also called alimony or spousal support) is structured but not mandatory.
-The court must first determine if maintenance is warranted based on need and ability to pay.
-This financial support plays a crucial role in ensuring both parties can maintain a standard of living post-separation.
+Colorado’s approach to spousal maintenance (also called alimony or spousal support) is structured but not mandatory.
+Before applying any formula, the court must first determine whether maintenance is warranted at all, based on the requesting spouse’s need and the other spouse’s ability to pay.
+The court may award maintenance in a legal separation or declaration of invalidity of marriage only if requested by a party.

 Advisory Maintenance Amount = 40% x (Combined Adjusted Monthly Gross Income) − (Lower-Earning Spouse’s Adjusted Monthly Gross Income)

-Key Factors Overriding the Guideline Formula
+Key Factors That Can Override the Advisory Formula

 The court must consider the totality of the circumstances, including: